Member Guide

 Protecting Your Personal Information

-Although not subject to the Health Insurance Portability and Accountability Act (HIPAA), CrowdHealth understands that privacy is important to our Members.
-As such, CrowdHealth makes every attempt to keep your information, including protected health information, secure and protected.
+CrowdHealth understands that privacy is important to our Members.
+As such, CrowdHealth makes every attempt to keep your information, including personal health information, secure and protected.
 To learn more about how we protect your information, please email privacy@joincrowdhealth.com.

-In addition, for CrowdHealth to provide support for many of our services, we may ask members to sign HIPAA authorizations allowing for the release of protected health information to CrowdHealth from certain medical providers.
+In addition, for CrowdHealth to provide support for many of our services, we may ask Members to sign HIPAA authorization forms allowing for the release of protected health information to CrowdHealth from certain medical providers.

 Promotion Codes